Oregon Coast Photography Workshop

 PAYMENT AND TERMS

-A deposit of $375 will be required upon sign up.
-The balance of $500 is due 45 days (February 25, 2018) prior to the date of the workshop.
+A nonrefundable deposit of $375 will be required upon sign up.
+The balance of $500 is due 45 days (October 22, 2018) prior to the date of the workshop.
 Cancellations that occur 90-45 days before the start of the workshop will forfeit deposit.
 Cancellations that occur within 45 days of the workshop will forfeit their full payment.
-You can make your deposit payment below.
+There are no exceptions to these terms.
+You can make your payment below.
 After payment is made, a PayPal invoice will be sent so that further payments are simple and easy.

 "I normally plan all my trips and photos myself, but this time I joined a photography workshop and enlisted the aid of two landscape photographers that I have admired for years: Ted Gore Photography and TJ Thorne Photography.
 Ted's processing and composition are off the charts, and TJ shows his passion for nature, exploring, and fun through his consistently excellent photographs and stories.
 I felt like I was getting to the point with photography that I could use more structured instruction from experts.
 Honestly, I was really nervous about if I'd get my money's worth (having never been on a workshop before).
 Would I get along with a group of complete strangers?
 Would we be taken to hard-to-find spots or just go to roadside attractions?
 Would the instruction bore me or challenge me?
 To say I had a blast and got my money's worth would be an understatement.
 Ted and TJ were fantastic guides and genuinely cared about teaching their methods and giving their thought process for in-field techniques, composition and post processing.
 The material was pretty advanced but they were very patient and detailed, and I think it will benefit my photography greatly going forward.
 At the end of each day I felt like I accomplished something great.
 Additionally, both of them were really fun to hang out with.
 It was refreshing to talk about the style of photography I am passionate about on an advanced level.
 By the end of the week I felt like one of the guys, making plenty of immature jokes, talking about life, and enjoying the hikes and scenery.
 I hope to see them again someday."